 She was the daughter of the god Orthus, and either the goddess Echidna or Chimera, and asked a riddle to all travelers, in order to let them pass.

 After posing almost impossibly difficult riddles to mortals before she would let them pass her, she eats anyone who cannot correctly answer her most burning question: “What goes on four legs in the morning, two feet at noon and three in the evening?”

-Of course, we know, after having learned from Oedipus’ example, that this is “A man,” who who crawls as an infant, then walks as an adult and uses a cane as an elder.
+Of course, we know, after having learned from Oedipus’ example, that this is “A man,” who crawls as an infant, then walks as an adult and uses a cane as an elder.

-Some maintain that there was a second riddle following the first, in which the Sphinx asked travelers “There are two sisters; one gives birth to the the other, who in turn gives birth to the first.
+Some maintain that there was a second riddle following the first, in which the Sphinx asked travelers “There are two sisters; one gives birth to the other, who in turn gives birth to the first.
 Who are they?”

 The correct answer is “Day and Night;” these two words are both feminine in the Greek language, researchers from greekmythology.com note.
 After Oedipus correctly answered both this and the first question, the Sphinx promptly killed herself.